Shimon242/Lab_security-lab-audition/Lab Instructions.md

 1. Click on the Applications button in the top-left and open the Terminal Emulator.

-2. In the console window, type 'chmod 755 Lab_setup.sh' and hit enter, then type './Lab_setup.sh' and hit enter.
+2. In the console window, type `chmod 755 Lab_setup.sh` and hit enter, then type `./Lab_setup.sh` and hit enter.

 3. Our first goal is to identify any files that may be related to the "ideal society" project.
 To do this let's run a command that will scan the entire file system for any files that begin with the words "ideal".